knoguchi05/MakeLUT/README.md

 ## Fitting Beta and Pt correlations, creating LUTs
 ### setup
-- Set up the following parameters in the BetaStudy.C file.
+- Set up the following parameters in the FittingLUT.C file.
 ----------------------------------
 | parameters | description |
 |:------------:|:------------:|